raimohanska/larry-wall/README.md

     open http://localhost:8000/test/

 Now that you've got the tests running in your browser, you might as well try to break them.
-So, edit `index.css` so that the background URL is incorrect, then reload.
-You'll see that a test case just broke.
+So, edit `index.css` so that the background URL is incorrect, and then reload.
+You'll find a test case just broke.

-## Steps to success

-Here's how to do it for your application.
+## Steps to success - Here's how to do it for your application.

 ### 1. Add nasty stuff to your application

 The assumption is that you're using a setup similar to mine.
-That is, you're using Mocha for your tests and that you're running your actual application in an `<iframe>`.
+That is, you're using Mocha for your tests and you're running your actual application in an `<iframe>`.
 My setup with the tests and all is in the file [test.js](https://github.com/raimohanska/larry-wall/blob/master/test/test.js).

-Here's the thing you don't want to hear.
-You have to add some extra code to your actual application.
-That is, you need to include the `jquery.waitforimages` plugin and a custom function that uses the plugin to produce the list of broken images on the page.
+Here's the thing you don't want to hear: you have to add some extra code to your actual application.
+In other words, you need to include the `jquery.waitforimages` plugin and a custom function that uses the plugin to produce the list of broken images on the page.
 It can be found [here](https://github.com/raimohanska/larry-wall/blob/master/lib/findBrokenImages.js).

-I tried to make this work by adding the plugin to my *test code* but couldn't make it work because the paths got wrong and the plugin didn't work.
-So, it seems you need to include it in your production code.
+I tried to make this work by adding the plugin to my *test code* but didn't succeed, because the paths went wrong and the plugin didn't work.
+So, it seems you need to include the plugin in your production code.
 But of course, you can do some *iffing* in your app to include the test-specific code only in case the app is not running in an `<iframe>`, right?

 ### 2. Define a test helper

-For your Mocha tests, you can define a helper function `checkAllImages` that will generate a test case that checks that all images are valid in the application iframe.
+For your Mocha tests, you can define a helper function `checkAllImages`.
+It will generate a test case that checks that all images are valid in the application iframe.
 I've defined mine in [test.js](https://github.com/raimohanska/larry-wall/blob/master/test/test.js).

 ### 3. Call the helper in relevant test cases